AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/data-views-dev/data-views-stream-asset-examples/data-views-stream-examples.md

 This section uses example streams to illustrate data view concepts.
 The streams are of three types:

-- docs-pi-inverter | _simulates solar power inverter data collected via PI to Data Hub_
+- docs-pi-inverter | _simulates solar power inverter data collected via PI to CONNECT_
 - docs-omf-weather-gen1 | _simulates weather data collected from an OMF source_
 - docs-omf-weather-gen2 | _simulates weather data collected from an OMF source, but with some additional/renamed properties_